vbaconnet-ledger/developer-portal/_docs/dapp/introduction.md

 {% include alert.html style="success" text="The second mandatory requirement to get your DApp officially supported by Ledger is using a plugin to allow the user to verify the transaction details on the Nano device." %}
 <!--  -->

-## Notes

-Dapp will be made available under two separated categories:

-1. Officially supported
-2. Experimental Dapp

-The Dapps deployed under the Officially supported section will be made available to any Ledger Live users.
-They will also benefit from Ledger marketing strategy (website dedicated page, educational content, podcast and more).

-The Dapps deployed under the Experimental Dapp section are hidden by default.
-They are mainly used for testing purposes.
-To get access to this section, a specific setting needs to be toggled under Ledger Live setting, and the user must consent to the security risk associated with the use of such a feature.
-Ledger will never promote or advertise these Dapps.

 ## Contact us